frameDoubt/php-tutorial-freecodecamp/working-with-strings/README.md

 ```
 $variableName[0]
 ```
 Strings have bracket notation as a property accessor, each index in a string can be reassigned with a different value.
+This mutates the original string.

 ```
 str_replace("The", "A", $variableName);
 ```
 This function gets passed three parameters, it finds and replaces a given string \(first parameter\), with a second string \(second parameter\), the third parameter is the string on which the function is passed.
+This function doesn't mutate the original string.

 ```
 substr($variableName, 0, 7);